Weak Uniqueness for the Stochastic Heat Equation Driven by a Multiplicative Stable Noise: Introduction

 It is known that pathwise uniqueness implies weak uniqueness for \eqref{eq:main_spde}.
-But as the coefficients of the noise term in \eqref{eq:main_spde} is not Lipschitz, standard techniques such as Gr\"{o}nwall's inequality cannot be used to prove pathwise uniqueness of solutions.
+But as the coefficient of the noise term in \eqref{eq:main_spde} is not Lipschitz, standard techniques such as Gr\"{o}nwall's inequality cannot be used to prove pathwise uniqueness of solutions.
 However, more recently Yang and Zhou \cite{yz17} have established pathwise uniqueness for \eqref{eq:main_spde} in the regime $\frac{2(\alpha -1)}{(2-\alpha)^2} < \beta < \frac{1}{\alpha}+\frac{\alpha -1}{2}$ and $d=1$.
-This region partially overlaps with that stated in Theorem \ref{thm:main_spde} when $\beta > \frac{1}{\alpha}$.
+This region partially, although not fully, overlaps with the one stated in Theorem \ref{thm:main_spde}.
+See the Figure \ref{fig:parameter_space} for an illustration of the $(\alpha, \beta)$ parameter space.

 In the next subsection we precisely define our model and state the main theorem.